CritFailMods/Icarus-Mods/Envirosuit README.txt

 Top Tier Shengong envirosuits modified to noticeable different - one provides an "extreme survival" benefit, while the other provides a step up from the Hark suit.

-Cloth, Leather and Fur armor sets adjusted to be less suitable in the opposing extreme environments.
+Cloth, Leather and Fur armor stats and set bonuses have been adjusted to be less suitable in the opposing extreme environments.
 Cloth is no longer a viable option in the arctic, while Leather and Fur will make you overheat in the desert.
 Other armor sets unchanged.